epxjk82/airbnKEY/README.md

 This project aims to estimate the dollar benefit a homeowner can expect from a given home.

+## Repository Structure

+- app : content for flask web app
+- src : python source files
+- walkthroughs : jupyter notebook walkthroughs for regression modeling and natural language processing

 ## CRISP-DM Workflow

 ### Data Understanding
 #### Data Sources:
-- Housing sales data
-- City census data
-- Geographic data
+- Partner data
 - Airbnb listing data

 #### Obtaining the data:
 - Web-scraping
-- Available APIs (Zillow, airbnb)
+- Available APIs

+### Data Exploration
+- Statistics on dataset
+- Visualizations

 ### Data Preparation
 - Cleaning data for null values
 - Managing outliers
-- Creating visualizations for insights
 - Feature engineering
-- Building ABT tables
+- Joining datasets

 ### Modeling
 This project will employ an ensemble approach using the following models:

-#### Regression models
+#### Gradient Boosting Regression
-Use supervised learning to predict the the Airbnb income for a spare room for a given home.
+Use gradient boosting to predict the the Airbnb income for a spare room for a given home.

 #### NLP
-Use unsupervised learning to extract features and/or topics from unstructured data on airbnb listing pages
+Use unsupervised natural language processing methods to extract features and/or topics from unstructured data on airbnb listing pages.

 ## Evaluation
-To determine the optimal regression model, this project will employ:
+To determine the optimal regression model, this project used Mean Squared Error as the key evaluation metric.

+Methods used:
 - Cross-validation
-- Score comparisons (MSE)
+- Bootstrapping
 - Grid-search

 ## Deployment
-Publish a website with:
-- Visual interface with project description
-- Ability to lookup Airbnb revenue potential for a given address
+The final product is a basic web app using flack.

+The app allows a user to look up expected daily income from a room based on various features.

+See `product_demo.gif` for a demo of the web app.